hsugawa8651/PhoXonic.jl/paper/paper.md

 - **Multiple solver backends**: Dense eigensolvers for small systems, Krylov methods for large-scale problems, and LOBPCG with warm-start acceleration for efficient band structure sweeps.
 - **Green's function methods**: Density of states (DOS) and local density of states (LDOS) calculations for defect mode analysis.
 - **Supercell support**: Point and line defect simulations via supercell construction.
+- **Void region modeling**: The `ElasticVoid` type enables phononic crystal simulations with vacuum or air inclusions using the Tanaka limit approach [@tanaka2000band].

 The package is implemented in pure Julia, requiring no external compiled dependencies, which simplifies installation and enables interactive development in Jupyter notebooks and the Julia REPL.